 The deadline for filing your taxes is 31 October the following year, if you fail to file on time, you will face penalties.
 If you’re not up-to-date with your taxes, you’ll have to pay what you owe from previous years.

 Want to Claim Your Artist Exemption Tax Refund or File Your Self Assessed Taxes?

 What reliefs and expenses can I claim as an artist or writer?

-Now as an artist who likely needs tools and equipment to produce your art, you may be entitled to claim back some expenses and reliefs.
-This could be anything from a set of paintbrushes, the computer you use to compose music on to your business cards.
+As an artist, who likely needs tools and equipment to produce your art, you'll no doubt be happy to hear that you may be entitled to claim back some expenses and reliefs.
+This could be anything from a set of paintbrushes, the computer you use to compose music on to the business cards you had printed.
 These kinds of expenses can be written off against your earnings in some cases.
 But let’s break it down…

 Revenue expenses are deductible as long as they’re incurred wholly and exclusively for the purpose of the trade aka if you have fees like internet, electricity, accountancy (and yes, that includes using Taxback.com to file your tax return) that are related to the production of your creative work, they may be deductible.